What is Goodwill's mission?

 What are Goodwill’s sources of revenue?

-Eighty-one percent of our revenue is generated through the sale of donated goods through our stores and online auction site.
+The primary source of our revenue is generated through the sale of donated goods through our stores and online auction site.
 We also receive county, state and federal funding for services and rely on the generosity of individuals and corporations who financially support the efforts of our organization.

 How much of every dollar of revenue goes toward administrative costs?